Unboxed-Software/solana-course/content/intro-to-anchor.md

 ### `Signer`

 The `Signer` type validates that an account signed the transaction.
 No other ownership or type checks are done.
-The `Signer` type is used if underlying account data is not required in the instruction.
+The `Signer` type is used if the underlying account data is not required in the instruction.

 For the `user` account, the `Signer` type is used to specify that the `user` account must be a signer of the instruction.